home | email |

 LPs & CDs (Repertoire and Sundazed): Ten Little Friends, Apron Strings, I Feel Better, Thinkin' It Over, Who Cares?, I Wonder, I Was Just Being Friendly, The Window Shopper, I Found Out, Nightmare (Please Wake Me Up)

-CD (Castle Music (UK), Sanctuary (USA), Strange Days (Japan)): Ten Little Friends, Apron Strings, I Feel Better, Thinkin' It Over, Who Cares?, I Wonder, I Was Just Being Friendly, The Window Shopper, I Found Out, Nightmare (Please Wake Me Up), I Wonder (demo), All Dressed Up (demo), Back On The Road (demo), Countryside Boogie (demo)
+CD (Castle Music (UK), Sanctuary (USA), Strange Days (Japan), Edsel (UK)): Ten Little Friends, Apron Strings, I Feel Better, Thinkin' It Over, Who Cares?, I Wonder, I Was Just Being Friendly, The Window Shopper, I Found Out, Nightmare (Please Wake Me Up), I Wonder (demo), All Dressed Up (demo), Back On The Road (demo), Countryside Boogie (demo)

 RIGOR MORTIS SETS IN